Pyrometric cone: History

+Pyrometric cones are often referred to as Orton Cones within the United States, but in his lifetime Orton preferred calling them Seger cones.

 Ceramic art

-A biennial ceramic art exhibition for small work, the Orton Cone Box Show, takes the Orton Cone company's pyrometric cone box as the size constraint for submissions.
+A biennial ceramic art exhibition for small work, the Orton Cone Box Show, took the Orton Cone company's pyrometric cone box as the size constraint for submissions.

 Temperature ranges

 The following temperature equivalents for pyrometric cones were retrieved from references in the External Links section.